PariwatY/golang_bank/README.md

 # golang_bank
 About this project
-- Learning about Hexagonal Architecture for go project
+- Create Project using Hexagonal Architecture for go project

 List Task in this project
-- Create Database adapter to connect with Mysql
+1. Create Database adapter to connect with Mysql
+2. Create Get API with Mux
+  - Get customers
+  - Get customer by id
+3. Configuration with Viper Ex: database config etc.

+Lib (only important lib that i thought haha)
+1. github.com/go-sql-driver/mysql
+ - Using for connect with MySQL
+2. github.com/gorilla/mux
+ - Using for creating API
+3. github.com/jmoiron/sqlx
+ - Using for reducing a syntax when query data